 Hundreds of spouses have started their own businesses in Luxembourg.
 The Luxembourg government offers a number of free entrepreneur programmes.
 To find out more about registering a business or to register as self-employed, the guichet.lu site has information and forms here or read our guide to starting a business.

 Luxembourg is not short of places to volunteer, from helping the homeless to providing company to the elderly.
-You can find a full list of places that accept volunteers on an adhoc or permanent basis here, together with those that provide training for roles.
+You can find a list of places that accept volunteers on an adhoc or permanent basis here, together with those that provide training for roles.

-Check out the LT Expat Hub for our guides and articles on living in Luxembourg, from work and property to leisure, travel, education and kids.
+Check out the LT Expat Hub for our guides and articles on living in Luxembourg, from work and property to leisure, travel, dining, education and kids.
 You'll also find a lot of helpful information on the government website.